tisnik/clj-calendar/README.md

     lein doc

+### Bugs

 ## License

 Copyright © 2015, 2016  Pavel Tisnovsky

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.